JuliaWeb/HTTP.jl/docs/src/client.md

 If `true`, `HTTP.StatusError`, `HTTP.TimeoutError`, `HTTP.IOError`, and `HTTP.ConnectError` will be logged via `@error` as they happen, regardless of whether the request is then retried or not.
 Useful for debugging or monitoring requests where there's worry of certain errors happening but ignored because of retries.

+### `logtag`

+If provided, will be used as the tag for error logging.
+Useful for debugging or monitoring requests.

 ### `observelayers`

 If `true`, enables the `HTTP.observelayer` to wrap each client-side "layer" to track the amount of time spent in each layer as a request is processed.
 This can be useful for debugging performance issues.
 Note that when retries or redirects happen, the time spent in each layer is cumulative, as noted by the `[layer]_count`.
 The metrics are stored in the `Request.context` dictionary, and can be accessed like `HTTP.get(...).request.context`.